Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

 Of course, we needed to negate the initial condition of `[hidden]="..."` (but that's Boole Algebra 101), and we replaced the `pristine` test by a `dirty` test, which is the exact opposite.

-Thanks to have taken the time to listen to me until then (I feel better now).
+Thanks for the time you spent listening to me.
+I feel better now.
-You may get back to work, or back to read [our Angular&nbsp;2 ebook](https://books.ninja-squad.com/angular2).
+You may get back to work, or get back to read [our Angular&nbsp;2 ebook](https://books.ninja-squad.com/angular2).